aurooj/VLM_SS/README.md

 We integrated selective sampling as part of this work into ALBEF and MedCLIP code repos.
 The updated codes are provided as part of this code repo.
 We thank the authors of ALBEF and MedCLIP for providing their amazing code repos.

+### ALBEF with Selective Sampling
+Read instructions from [albef.md](https://github.com/aurooj/VLM_SS/blob/main/albef.md) for ALBEF trained with selective sampling.

+### MedCLIP with Selective Sampling
+Read instructions from [medclip.md](https://github.com/aurooj/VLM_SS/blob/main/medclip.md) for MedCLIP trained with selective sampling.

 ##### Todo:
-- [ ] Add MedCLIP's modified version with selective sampling here.
+- [x] Add MedCLIP's modified version with selective sampling here.
+- [ ] Add pretrained model weights

 ### Citation
 If this work and/or its findings are useful for your research, please cite our paper.